grumpypixel/msfs2020-gopilot/README.md

 ## Releases

-Download the latest version [here](https://github.com/grumpypixel/msfs2020-gopilot/releases)
+Download the latest version [here](https://github.com/grumpypixel/msfs2020-gopilot/releases).

+Unzip the archive, run gopilot.exe and browse to http://localhost:8888 (or: http://whatever-your-ip-address-may-be:8888).

 ## Screenshot(s)
 <img src="https://user-images.githubusercontent.com/28186486/106658243-54170e00-659d-11eb-84e6-24e1bf66447e.png" width="20%"></img>

-## How do I build GoPilot?
+## How do I build GoPilot myself?

-Assuming you have installed Go on your machine and cloned/downloaded the repo, you can build & run GoPilot as follows:
+Assuming you have installed [Go](https://golang.org/dl/) on your machine and cloned or downloaded the repository, you can build & run GoPilot as follows:

 Bash:
 ```console